AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/marketo-measure-reports/marketo-measure-reporting-guide.md

  <tbody>
   <tr>
    <td><img src="assets/bizible-reporting-guide-1.png"></td>
-   <td>The U-Shape Model is designed to give credit to any Bizible Touchpoints that summarize how a Lead became a Lead.
+   <td>The U-Shape Model is designed to give credit to any Buyer Touchpoints that summarize how a Lead became a Lead.
 While subsequent touchpoints from these Leads can also be reported to understand additional engagement (Post LC), they are not a part of the <strong>Lead Creation journey</strong> so they do not get any attribution credit in the FT, LC or U-shaped models.<p>

 &#42;Most commonly, U-shaped attribution reflects an even 50/50 split between FT and LC.
 If the Lead converts in the same session as the First Touch, a single touchpoint would represent both the FT and LC Touchpoint Positions.
 Therefore, 100% of the attribution would be given to a single touchpoint.</td>
   </tr>